FlineDev/HandySwift/README.md

 ## Usage

 Please have a look at the UsageExamples.playground for a complete list of features provided.
-Open the `.xcworkspace` file in order for the Playground to work.
+Open the Playground from within the `.xcworkspace` in order for it to work.

 ### IntExtension

 #### .times

+Repeat some code block a given number of times.

 ``` Swift
 3.times{ array.append("Hello World!") }